Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Discussion

 With the backdrop of having the longest period of pandemic-related school closures ($\approx$ 270 days) and poor connectivity for remote learning (\citealp{cepal22,munguia23}), Latin America's inequality-driven learning crisis has been intensified by the COVID-19 pandemic through its disproportionate larger impact among students from poorest households (\citealp{lustig23}).
 Due to the pandemic, families' income shocks have led to an increasing poverty in the LAC region, with estimates indicating a raise of poverty rates between 23\%-39\%, which compounded established drivers of learning poverty in the region.
 Students in the bottom 10\% of the income distribution lost nearly four times more years of education than students in the top 10\% of the income distribution (\citealp{bracco25}).
 Still, within this gloomy post-pandemic education scenario, some disadvantaged students were able to reach reasonable competency levels in different subjects.
 An analysis of this group of academic resilient students, whose performance is high against the odds given their poorer background (\citealp{rudd21,xenofontos23}), is a potential policy catalyst for learning recovery as knowing which are the pull up factors for students to be more likely to fall into the academic resilient group (versus those poorer students who are not academic resilient) can be used as a baseline to aid those poorer students at the bottom of the learning distribution.

-Underpinned by this hypothesis, and relying on the latest PISA wave for 2022 for nine LAC countries, I delve into the determinants of students academic resilience based on four alternative definitions which all use as working sample the 40\% poorer students of the LAC region.
-I do so by making use of recent advancements on interpretable ML modelling (\citealp{lundberg17}), the SHAP method, to determine academic resilience's main drivers.
-I obtain a global version of estimates, both at the regional level and by sub-samples, as well as a local version of estimates.
+Underpinned by this hypothesis, and relying on the latest PISA wave for 2022 for nine LAC countries, we delve into the determinants of students academic resilience based on four alternative definitions which all use as working sample the 40\% poorer students of the LAC region.
+We do so by making use of recent advancements on interpretable ML modelling (\citealp{lundberg17}), i.e., the SHAP method, to determine academic resilience's main drivers.
+We obtain a global version of estimates, both at the regional level and by sub-samples, as well as a local version of estimates.
 Ultimately, the paper seeks to assess equality of opportunity in education and its determinants for the LAC region as a policy tool to boost upward social mobility for the most deprived students.